BA (Bachelor of Arts): General Music Program

 The Bachelor of Arts in Music is an academic music program which is designed for a student who plans to become a composer, conductor, college music teacher, theorist, musicologist, arranger, music librarian, or critic.
 This program provides a solid, structured musical education and a firm foundation for more advanced career studies.
 The program is a traditional, classically-based program, but may be useful for those pursuing careers in music business, arts management, and music publishing.
 Taking the Music Qualifying Exam is required for this program.

-The Bachelor of Arts with Music Education prepares students for New York State Initial Teacher Certification in Music PreK-12.
-This program provides a solid structured musical education and a firm foundation in music pedagogy for students preparing to teach in public or private schools.
+The Bachelor of Music with Music Education prepares students for New York State Initial Teacher Certification in Music PreK-12.
+This program (coordinated with the School of Education) provides a solid structured musical education and a firm foundation in music pedagogy for students preparing to teach in public or private schools.
 These students complete the college liberal arts studies, the basic music curriculum, along with education and music education classes.
-Taking the Music Qualifying Exam is required for this program.
+Taking the Music Qualifying Examis required for this program.

 Admission to this professional performance program is by competitive audition for qualified instrumentalists and singers.
 The program is planned to equal the training available in a conservatory course of study.
 It includes private instruction in the major instrument, ensemble requirements, and a senior recital, in addition to the required music curriculum, and a modified academic sequence.
 In addition to auditions, taking the Music Qualifying Exam is required for this program.